Canada clears Johnson & Johnson vaccine, first to approve 4 - WTMJ

 “It is a reasonable recommendation.
 If we can get earlier doses, we don’t have to wait for four months to give second doses if the supply opens up,” Sharma said.

-Retired Gen. Randy Hillier, who leads the vaccine program Canada’s most populous province of Ontario, said he expects to get every adult in the province a first shot by June 20.
+Retired Gen. Randy Hillier, who leads the vaccine program Canada’s most populous province of Ontario, expects to get everyone eligible in the province a first shot by June 20.
+The Manitoba provincial government is now predicting it will be able to offer all eligible adults the first dose this spring — months ahead of its previous plan.

-Canada also faces the prospect of vaccine delivery disruptions from the European Union.
-A shipment of over a quarter million AstraZeneca vaccines destined for Australia has been blocked from leaving the European Union in the first use of an export control system instituted by the bloc to make sure big pharma companies respect their local contracts.

-J&J’s shot uses a cold virus like a Trojan horse to carry the spike gene into the body, where cells make harmless copies of the protein to prime the immune system in case the real virus comes along.
-It’s the same technology the company used in making an Ebola vaccine, and is similar to COVID-19 vaccines made by AstraZeneca and China’s CanSino Biologics.
+“It is possible that we have further good news and good predictions to share in the coming weeks,” Trudeau said.

 Trudeau said officials have been assured by the European Union that Pfizer and Moderna vaccines deliveries to Canada won’t be disrupted.
 A shipment of over a quarter million AstraZeneca vaccines destined for Australia has been blocked from leaving the European Union in the first use of a European export control system to make sure big pharma companies respect their local contracts.